Super Monkey's

 Super Monkey's (スーパー・モンキーズ, Sūpā Monkīzu) was a Japanese pop-singing and dancing group that spawned the careers of Namie Amuro and some members of the girl group MAX.
-The group was active between 1991 until 1996.
+The group was active from 1991 to 1996.

 History

 Pre-debut

 The group was originally part of a larger 15-member group Club Heart including the future lead singer of Super Monkey's, Namie Amuro.
 Their name was changed to Super Monkey's before their debut on September 16, 1992.
 In a magazine interview, Amuro revealed that the Super Monkey's were supposed to debut as a co-ed group with 5 female members and two male members.
 The concept was changed and the Super Monkey's made their debut as a five-piece all-girl group with members Namie Amuro, Anna Makino, Hisako Arakaki, Nanako Takushi, and Minako Ameku.

 Super Monkey's (1992–93)

 The Super Monkey's officially debuted on September 16, 1992, with the double A-side single, "Koi no Cute Beat / Mister U.S.A." on the Toshiba EMI label.
 The group was promoted as a teen idol group with an American pop music sensibility.
 Their debut single was a moderate hit debuting within the top 30 of the Oricon charts.
 Makino, who was considered their leader, left the group in December of that year.
-She was replaced by Rino Nakasone.
-She was announced as a new member of the group in magazine promotions, and was scheduled to perform publicly with the group at the Sapporo Snow Festival in February 1993, but couldn't, due to appendicitis.
-She left the group without recording any material.
-She was not replaced following her departure.
+She was replaced by Rino Nakasone, who was announced as a new member of the group in magazine promotions, and was scheduled to perform publicly with the group at the Sapporo Snow Festival in February 1993, but couldn't due to appendicitis.
+Nakasone left the group without recording any material and was not replaced following her departure.